 Keen angler program

-The main aim of the Keen Angler Program is to source fish samples (frames) from recreational fishers.
-The biological information collected from these samples and other information collected from recreational and commercial fishers is used to assess the health of fish stocks.
-These assessments help evaluate the effectiveness of fisheries management arrangements.
+The Keen Angler Program collects fish skeletons (frames) from recreational fishers to monitor the status of fish stocks.
+Fisheries Queensland uses the biological information from these fish frames (and other information provided by recreational and commercial fishers) to assess fish stock health and help evaluate the effectiveness of fisheries management arrangements.

-The Keen Angler Program relies on the voluntary participation of recreational anglers who are keen to assist Fisheries Queensland monitor the status of fish stocks.
-Volunteers do not need to be experienced or to fish regularly - they just need to be prepared to participate by putting their frames in a labelled bag (provided by us in a sampling kit), storing these for a short time and delivering it to a Drop Off Location or contacting us to organise collection.
+The Keen Angler Program relies on volunteers.
+You do not need to be an experienced fisher or fish regularly – you just need to put your frames in labelled bags (provided by us in a sampling kit), store them in your freezer for a short time, and deliver them to a drop-off location (see the list below) or contact us to organise collection.

 - Red emperor